zsteinmetz/ris2cpu/README.md

 ## Usage

-This script requires R available at [CRAN](https://cran.r-project.org/mirrors.html) Repository.
+This script requires R available at the [CRAN](https://cran.r-project.org/mirrors.html) repository.

 Download the [script](https://github.com/zsteinmetz/ris2cpu/blob/master/ris2cpu.R) and run the following command in your terminal: